Health Alert | Coronavirus (COVID-19)

 This page contains COVID-19 updates and information to support the health and safety of our students and campus community.

-Fall 2023 COVID Protocols for Students
+Spring 2024 COVID Protocols for Students

-COVID-19 Vaccination not required for 2023-24 academic year.
+COVID-19 vaccination not required for 2023-24 academic year.

 The University will not require proof of COVID-19 vaccination for students, faculty, or staff for the 2023-24 academic year.
 Students participating in athletics and off-campus experiential learning opportunities such as nursing clinicals, internships, or student teaching will be subject to the requirements of the external association or organization.
 Everyone is asked to continue providing updates on vaccines or boosters.
 This will allow the Student Health Center and Human Resources to continue to serve the needs of the Rivier community should individuals become symptomatic.